 All practitioners share responsibility for working in an ethical manner and prioritising the safeguarding of clients and the integrity of the profession.
 To assist members in fulfilling this responsibility, BASES has published a publicly available Expert Statement on Safeguarding in the Sport and Exercise Sciences (first Published in September 2016 and updated in April 2022) and an Expert Statement on Integrity in the Sport and Exercise Sciences (published Spring 2023).

 BASES is committed to providing up-to-date training for its members including specific training for raising awareness of potentially problematic situations and dealing with safeguarding issues in practice.

-Currently, members enrolled on BASES Supervised Experience (SE) or the Sport and Exercise Psychology Accreditation Route (SEPAR) can upskill on matters of safeguarding through attending the BASES Safeguarding and Welfare in Sport and Exercise Sciences workshop.
+Currently, members enrolled on BASES Supervised Experience (SE) or the Sport and Exercise Psychology Accreditation Route (SEPAR) can upskill on matters of safeguarding through attending the BASES Safeguarding in Sport and Exercise Sciences workshop.
 In addition, there is an individual member responsibility to understand the appropriate safeguarding reporting procedures for the different sports and/or disciplines that members work within.

 Safeguarding principles apply to all members regardless of the client groups they are working with.